odoo-dev/odoo-editor/README.md

 Undo should add a reverted step in the history, rather than rollbacking the history; redo support, and no more issue on collaboration mode.
 Instead of applying an history step backward: revert the record, and do a regular apply.
 Should reduce code by ~20 lines too.

+Simple actions (b,u,i) still use execCommand; to implement for cross-browser.